ORDERING A REPLACEMENT CELL:

 18. Replace terminal protection rubber boots.

-19. Verify that good voltage is reading on charger/inverter.
+19. Verify that good voltage is reading on the charger/inverter.

 20. Verify liquid level on new replacement cell.